Gonadarche: Physiology

 Puberty is influenced by a multitude of factors including genetic, prenatal, nutritional, and environmental status.
 Parental pubescent age also influences what age a person starts puberty.
-Puberty usually begins around ages 10—11 in females and around ages 11—12 in males.
+Puberty usually begins around ages 10½ in females and around ages 11½–12 in males.
 Body weight and nutrition status is evidenced to have an effect on puberty onset as well, due to some input from adipose tissue hormonal signaling.
 Puberty involves both the processes of gonadarche and adrenarche.
 Adrenarche is responsible for the maturation of the adrenal gland during puberty and stimulates the development of body odor, axillary hair, and acne.

 Gonadarche starts off by the macroneurons of the hypothalamus which produce hormone called the gonadotropin-releasing hormone (GnRH) which is responsible for the release of the hormones follicle-stimulating hormone (FSH) and luteinizing hormone (LH), which are produced by the anterior pituitary.

 Gonadarche marks the beginning of puberty and it is the process in which gonads, or the primary reproductive organs, mature, following stimulation of gonadotropin hormone-releasing hormone (GnRH) release in the hypothalamus.
 The release of GnRH triggers a release of hormones that activate the maturation of the ovary and testis.
 This release is mediated primarily through action of the hypothalamic-pituitary-gonadal axis, a hormonal signaling system active in gestation and fetal development, reactivated around the time of gonadarche to mediate GnRH pulsing release.
 This, as mentioned above, stimulates FSH and LH release.
 This activation is also influenced by release of the protein kisspeptin at the time of gonadarche onset.
 The production of kisspeptin mediates the GnRH pulse release in puberty, but also GnRH activity during fetal development.
 Prior to onset of gonadarche, stimulation of these hormones from the hypothalamus is suppressed through GABAergic-releasing inhibitory neurons in the central nervous system.
 Some input of suppression is also linked to secretions of estrogen from immature ovaries in females.

 Sex differences

 Onset of gonadarche varies between sexes.
-Average age of onset averages to around eleven years old in males and averages to around nine years old in females.
+Average age of onset averages to around eleven and a half years old in males and averages to around nine years old in females.

 In females, the first clinical indication of the beginning of adult breast development is thelarche.
 One in each five females may show signs of pubarche before thelarche.
 The clinical development across normal puberty is better classified by the Tanner Stages of sexual development for breast and pubic hair.
 In females, the pubertal growth spurt arise early in puberty due to the direct stimulation of sex steroids and indirectly by the growth hormone-insulin-like growth factor (GH-IGF) axis.
 Ovulation and follicular functions are stimulated by the gonadotropins released by the hypothalamic-pituitary-gonadal axis' action.
 Ovarian production of progesterone and estradiol come to adult levels through this process.